 Sample size and sampling approaches Students and teachers from grade ten made up the population for this research.
 The schools in question were located in the Shirka Woreda of the Arsi Zone in the Oromia Regional State.
 There were a total of 1,336 students enrolled in the tenth grade at the three sample secondary institutions (Shirka, GadoGuna, and Tereta). (male 762, female 574).
 The method of determining sample size that was recommended by Yamane (1967:886 as referenced in Israel, 1992) was used to get the determined sample size for the present study.
 This method was used to get the determined sample size for the present study.
-This method was used to get the determined sample size for this particular technique of sampling:
+The following is the formula for this particular technique of sampling:

-$n = \frac{N}{1+N(e)^2}$
+$$n = \frac{N}{1 + N(e)^2}$$